 In kinematics we often compare position/time graphs with velocity/time graphs.
 The key feature to remember is that the velocity/time graph will always represent the SLOPE of the position/time graph over any interval.

-To successfully convert these position/time graphs below into a velocity/time graph, your first step should be to calculate the slope (rise/over) in each interval.
+To successfully convert these position/time graphs below into a velocity/time graph, your first step should be to calculate the slope (rise/run) in each interval.

 –